This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Detached placenta.
 Placental abruption occurs when the placenta detaches from the wall of the uterus before the baby is born.
 This can be very serious and may result in the fetus not getting enough oxygen to the brain with a potential for resulting brain damage.

 - Abnormal heart rate.
 Doctors and other medical caregivers should monitor the heart rate of the baby during delivery.
-If it is abnormal at any point, it may indicate that the baby is not getting enough blood.
+If it is abnormal, it may indicate that the baby is not getting enough oxygen.
 If the doctor does not take any steps to correct this, the baby may not get enough oxygen and could end up with brain damage.

 - Birth injury.
 Birth injuries are any kind of physical damage to a baby as it is being delivered.
-This is sometimes caused by medical negligence, such as when a doctor uses forceps or a vacuum extractor with too much force.
+Some babies have large heads increasing their risk for trauma during vaginal birth.
+This can also be caused by medical negligence, such as when a doctor uses forceps or a vacuum extractor with too much force.
 These may be used on a baby’s head to help it proceed through the birth canal and can be done safely.
 However, if the doctor uses too much force, the skull and brain may be damaged.
 Failing to address an abnormal presentation can also lead to a birth injury if the baby gets stuck in the birth canal.

 - Labor that does not progress.
 When labor fails to progress it means that the mother is pushing, but the baby is not progressing into or through the birth canal.
 This may cause several problems for both the baby and the mother, including cutting off oxygen to the baby’s brain.
 Long labor requires medical intervention to protect both mom and baby.